See your personalised rates

 In order to lend responsibly, lenders will need:

-If you apply in a branch, the old fashioned rules apply.
-You’ll need to prove your ID and address with separate, acceptable documents, and you may be asked to prove your income (generally through the last two months of payslips and/or bank statements, or if you’re self-employed, an HMRC document confirming your latest tax return calculation).
-However, the lender will still carry out a credit search and affordability check through a CRA.
+If you choose to apply for a personal loan at a physical branch, you’ll be required to adhere to traditional guidelines.
+This means you’ll need to provide appropriate documents to establish your identity and address separately.
+You may also be asked to prove your income, typically with the last two months’ worth of payslips and/or bank statements, or, if you’re self-employed, a document from HMRC verifying your most recent tax return calculation.
+However, the lender will still conduct a credit check and affordability assessment using a CRA.

-As long as you bear in mind that it’s unlikely to check the whole market, but instead subsection of lenders with whom it has an arrangement, then a broker can take the strain out of finding a competitive personal loan deal.
-Brokers find the best rate available to you from their panel of lenders, taking into account your individual circumstances.
-Normally this service is free, because the broker will earn a referral fee from the lender.
+As long as you bear in mind that it’s unlikely to check the whole market, but instead a subsection of lenders with whom it has an arrangement, then a broker can take the strain out of finding a competitive personal loan deal.
+Brokers find the most competitive rate available to you from their panel of lenders, taking into account your individual circumstances.
+Normally this service is free because the broker will earn a referral fee from the lender.

-Some brokers, like Monevo, can now run soft searches with a range of lenders in seconds, meaning that without any impact on your credit score you’ll be able to get realistic rate quotes for loans you’re likely to be approved for.
+Some brokers and “matching services” can now run soft searches with a range of lenders in seconds, meaning that without any impact on your credit score you’ll be able to get realistic rate quotes for loans you’re likely to be approved for.
 This can be a smart way to avoid disappointment, protect your credit score and focus on lenders likely to approve you.

 A better question is: What can’t you use a personal loan for?
 This type of financing can cover almost any large expense or even consolidate your debt.
 Lenders will normally ask you what you need the money for, during the application process.
 Here are some common reasons for taking out a personal loan: